 When Team Chaotix is about to fight the Robot Storm at the Mystic Mansion, Vector calls "Eggman" a mustache moron, before asking his client if he's the real deal (they had earlier defeated a fake).
 The client takes an odd amount of offense to Vector's remark before stopping himself.
 It's later revealed that their client was Eggman all along.

-In the scene where Team Dark defeats Eggman at Sky Canyon, because of their finding a destroyed Shadow robot, and later a large collection of Shadow robots in stasis, people had been speculating that the Shadow they discovered in the beginning of the game may have been a robot., however, the same scene as their discovery of the destroyed Shadow bot had Metal Sonic stating that the Ultimate Life Form's data has been successfully copied, implying that yes, the Shadow Rouge discovered is indeed the real Shadow.
+In the scene where Team Dark defeats Eggman at Sky Canyon, because of their finding a destroyed Shadow robot, and later a large collection of Shadow robots in stasis, people had been speculating that the Shadow they discovered in the beginning of the game may have been a robot.
+However, the same scene as their discovery of the destroyed Shadow bot had Metal Sonic stating that the Ultimate Life Form's data has been successfully copied, implying that yes, the Shadow that Rouge discovered is indeed the real Shadow.

 In Hang Castle, an Eggman statue becomes a Metal Sonic statue when the castle flips upside down.

 Furry Confusion: Vector is an anthropomorphic crocodile.
 Lost Jungle includes a giant non-anthropomorphic alligator as a hazard.
 Team Chaotix takes an alternate route through the level, so the twain never meet.
+Team Rose (which fights Team Chaotix after Lost Jungle) doesn't encounter the alligator either,

 Gameplay and Story Segregation: In a sense.
 During Team Dark's Chaos Inferno Team Blast, Shadow reaches into Omega's chassis and pulls out the green Chaos Emerald to perform Chaos Control (whether the Emerald served as a power source for Omega or the robot was simply safeguarding it is unknown, although, given subsequent games, the latter is more likely).
 However, you still have to collect that particular Emerald via the Special Stages (with any of the four teams).
-Later on, during the Last Episode where the teams reveal that they've been collecting all of the Chaos Emeralds separately, Omega is still in possession of the green Emerald, implying that he still had it all along.
+Later on, during the Last Episode, where the teams reveal that they've been collecting all of the Chaos Emeralds separately, Omega is still in possession of the green Emerald, implying that he still had it all along.

 Heavily Armored Mook: The Egg Hammers, which can only be destroyed by the power character.
 In Mystic Mansion and Final Fortress, there is an Armored variant that wears a Roman-styled helmet that shields its only weak point.